boltops-tools/lono/docs/_docs/extras/minimal-iam-policy.md

 ## Instructions

-It is recommended that you create an IAM group and associate it with the IAM users that need access to use `lono cfn deploy`.
+It is recommended that you create an IAM group and associate it with the IAM users that need access to use [lono cfn deploy](/reference/lono-cfn-deploy/).
 Here are starter instructions and a policy that you can tailor for your needs:

 ### Commands Summary